EVOLVE Fabrication Desktop App Manual

 Key Configuration Options

 Configuration is persisted per user in %APPDATA%\eVolve\EVOLVE Fabrication\Configuration.xml.
-Any manual edits to this file must be performed while the program is closed.
+Any manual edits to this file must be performed while the application is completely closed.

 Shortcut Keys